Food Services Supplies – An Overview

 - Ensuring food workers have an understanding of basic food protection practices: First of all, if employees understand food protection practices, such as staying clean and disease free, it goes a long way to prevent product contamination.
-Something as basic as hand washing prevents a range of complicated food borne illnesses.
-(Such as Salmonella typhi, Shigella species, shiga toxin-producing E. coli, or hepatitis A virus.)
+Something as basic as hand washing prevents a range of complicated food-borne illnesses.
+(Such as Salmonella typhi, Shigella species, Shiga toxin-producing E. coli, or hepatitis A virus.)

-- Ensuring minimal contamination as possible: It is not easy to completely eradicate contamination.
+- Ensuring as minimal contamination as possible: It is not easy to completely eradicate contamination.
 This is because of microbes in the air that cannot be humanly prevented from entering food.
 However, employees can take key steps by wearing clean uniforms or other food service supplies.
-Keeping processing areas and utensils sanitized and not wearing jewelry that may fall into food.
+Keeping processing areas and utensils sanitized and not wear jewelry that may fall into food.

 - Keeping the food area disease free: Employees with flu or a cold should stay home.
 Coming to work sick can expose others at work and may contaminate food, leading to potentially much bigger issues.

-Finger nails must always be clean and cut, personal hygiene maintained, and any illness reported.
-It is essential to equip employees with the correct personal protection products including food handling gloves, hair nets, beard guards (beard nets/covers) and face masks.
+Fingernails must always be clean and cut, personal hygiene maintained, and any illness reported.
+It is essential to equip employees with the correct personal protection products including food handling gloves, hair nets, beard guards (beard nets/covers), and face masks.
 Employers in the food industry must ideally provide a thoughtful and comprehensive training program.

 - Use of language

 Employees may not share the same native tongue as the employer.
-Translate instructions, practices, processes, and procedures to a language employees understand best.
+Translate instructions, practices, processes, and procedures to language employees understand best.
 Explain the importance and benefits when you use disposable gloves during food handling.
 It is the employer’s responsibility to ensure that employees understand what is expected of them.

 Just like salary negotiations happen prior to employment, it is important to communicate proper and preferred hygiene practices at the same time.
 It is essential to be clear and precise.
 Wearing their hairnets and beard covers must be fully explained to the potential employee.
 It is best to lead by example and ensure that managers comply with all regulations.